Saturday, July 2, 2011

 1983: Rod Stewart's "Baby Jane" led the way on the U.K. chart.

-1986: Bob Dylan and the Grateful Dead appear together at a concert in Akron, Ohio.
+1986: Bob Dylan and the Grateful Dead appeared together at the Rubber Bowl in Akron, Ohio.

 1988: Michael Jackson posted a record-breaking fourth #1 from the album Bad as "Dirty Diana" reached the top.
 It was Jackson's 28th solo hit, 20th Top 10 and 11th #1 song.
 Add in his work with the Jackson 5 and the totals were: 57 hits, 30 Top 10's and 15 #1's.